adap/flower/baselines/heterofl/README.md

 ## Running the Experiments
+To run HeteroFL experiments in poetry activated environment:
 ```bash
 # The main experiment implemented in your baseline using default hyperparameters (that should be setup in the Hydra configs)
 # should run (including dataset download and necessary partitioning) by executing the command: